eneko/mooml/README.md

 Globalizing Mooml
 -----------------

-Since version 1.1, if you whish to globalize Mooml you need to download and include mooml-globalize.js in your project, after including mooml.js.
+Since version 1.1, if you wish to globalize Mooml you need to download and include mooml-globalize.js in your project, after including mooml.js.
 This will make all Mooml engine template tag functions available at the window scope.

 With mooml-globalize.js we can do this: